 - Diversity Statement (no more than 500 words) providing specific examples of how your educational and/or professional experiences, personal background or philosophy demonstrate your commitment to diversity and equity.
 How will you use these experiences and values to contribute to the Molecular Biosciences program and Bellevue College community?
 As you move into the scientific community, how will you strive to enact positive change related to diversity and equity?

 - Application payment will be accepted at the time of completion.
 Please have your form of payment ready prior to beginning the application.
-The application fee for the Radiation and Imaging Sciences program is $75.00.
+The application fee for the Molecular Biosciences program is $75.00.

 Step 3: Apply to the MBS BAS Program